Jaseci-Labs/jaseci/docs/docs/canonicai/chapter9.md

-# Test
+# Running Action Library as Independent Server

-In this tutorial, we will discuss how to use uvicorn to stand up a jaseci_ai_kit server locally.
+In this tutorial, we will discuss how to use uvicorn to stand up a Jaseci action library as an independet server.

-Let's walk you through the process.

-# Process
+We use the jaseci_ai_kit for this example.

-There are two ways to stand up a jaseci_ai_kit server and we will explore those in the following section.
+There are two ways to stand up a jaseci_ai_kit server, we will explore those in the following section.

 ## Through the installed jaseci_ai_kit pip package
 After installing jaseci_ai_kit package.
 * `pip install jaseci_ai_kit`

 Run the following command to stand up the server.
 * `uvicorn jaseci_ai_kit.[ai_model]:serv_actions`